Fifth-Aeon/Bot-Tool-Kit/readme.md

 4. Navigate to your newly created bot in the src/bots folder.
 5. Start working on implementing your bot.
 A great place to start is by looking at the documentation and source code for [DefaultAI](https://docs.fifthaeon.com/classes/_ai_defaultai_.defaultai.html).
 6. Get help and help others by contributing to the [wiki](https://github.com/Fifth-Aeon/Fifth-Aeon-Wiki/wiki) or chatting on the [discord](https://discord.gg/QHqDae2).
+7. To test an A.I run the tool than select run tournament.
+Then select the Standard Preconstructed option.

 ### Installation
 1. Clone the repository with submodules using the command `git clone --recurse-submodules https://github.com/FifthAeon/Bot-Tool-Kit.git` (if you don't already have git you can get it [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))